PostHog/posthog.com/contents/blog/async-migrations.md

 This system allows us to **safely** run long data migrations in the background without causing any downtime, as well as provides a full suite of tools for managing and debugging these migrations easily.

-When we started building it, we wanted the system to have three key characteristics, listed below.
+When we started building it, we wanted the system to have three key characteristics:

+1. It should be asynchronous, but with guarantees.
+2. It should be safe.
+3. It should be easy to work with, both for developers and users.

+Here's how we achieved all three.

 **It should be asynchronous, but with guarantees.**